English

 Handwriting

-While children are learning phonics, they will be taught how to form letters as part of their RWI lessons.
-As they move through KS1 and up into KS2, they will learn how to join their letters using ‘Letterjoin’ resource.
-By the end of KS2, all our children will be able to write with legible, joined handwriting.
+In KS1, children learn letter formation as part of the RWI program.
+As they progress through KS1 and into KS2, they are taught to join letters using the Letterjoin resource.
+By the end of KS2, all children will be able to write legibly with joined handwriting that meets or exceeds the National Curriculum expectations.

 Grammar, Spelling and Punctuation